Miss Star International

-Miss trans Star International (formerly Miss trans Star Internacional) is a beauty pageant for transgender women.
-It was first held in 2010 in Barcelona, in Catalonia, Spain.
+Miss Star International is a beauty pageant for transgender women.
+It was first held in 2007, In Madrid and in 2010 moved to Barcelona.
 The winner receives a crown and prize money.
-The election was organized by Rincon Tranny in 2010 and LadyJulia in 2012.
+The election was organized by Thara Wells & Rincon Tranny in 2010 and LadyJulia & Thara Wells in 2012.
 In 2016, the pageant was renamed to Miss Trans Star International.

+The current titleholder of Miss Star International 2024 is Patricia Payumo from the Philippines, who was crowned in São Paulo, Brazil.